banner svg (1)

 Healthy snacking for preschoolers

-Healthy snacks keep preschoolers happy, energized, and ready to learn.
+Healthy snacks for toddlers and preschoolers help keep little ones happy, energized, and ready to learn throughout the day.
 As an educator, the goal is to ensure children snack on healthy options like vegetables, fruits, and whole grains, and only indulge in sugary snacks occasionally.
-Healthy snacks will establish healthy eating habits and give children the necessary nutrients to grow and sustain the high energy levels they need.